-In FY2021 we focused our efforts on health management, In addition to implementing approaches that focus on which is the foundation of our healthcare management, improving lifestyle to address the issues of low rates of implementing a high-risk approach (work restrictions, etc.), exercise, poor dietary practices (e.g., eating too fast), and thereby reducing the number of those at high risk for illhigh smoking rates, from FY2023 we are introducing the ness.
-In FY2022 we began providing health guidance by Health Challenge 8^{4} to help raise employees' awareness of doctors and public health nurses to people other than their own health and establish healthier habits. those subject to specific health guidance in order to reduce the number of people with metabolic syndrome, which can lead to serious illnesses.
+In FY2021 we focused our efforts on health management, which is the foundation of our healthcare management. implementing a high-risk approach (work restrictions, etc.), thereby reducing the number of those at high risk for illness.
+In FY2022 we began providing health guidance by doctors and public health nurses to people other than those subject to specific health guidance in order to reduce the number of people with metabolic syndrome, which can lead to serious illnesses.